 Overview[edit]

-The Understanding documents are often the first thing that people look at related to the Success Criteria.
+The Understanding documents are often the first thing that people look at related to the success criteria.
 It is therefore critically important that they be clear and easy to read.
 EOWG edit support has been requested and is encouraged.

-Since the Understanding documents are no longer maintained in TR space they can be revised on an ongoing basis - and they are sorely in need of clarification and language simplification.
+Since the Understanding documents are no longer maintained in TR space they can be revised more easily.
+There is opportunity to make these more clear and to simplify the language.
 Links to the documents are posted below and edit suggestions will be prioritized, processed by the group, and maintained on GitHub pages according to the following schedule.

 Norah is leading the small edit team and will call a kickoff meeting to establish the priority for review and edit of the documents.
-She will compile comments and make suggested revisions to GitHub on a weekly basis that will provide review time for AG and EO participants.
+She will compile comments and make suggested revisions to GitHub on a weekly basis that will provide review time for AG WG.
 The revision and review cycle will be:

-Friday of each week we will assign document to focus on
+Friday of each week we will assign a document to focus on

-By the following Wednesday the small team will submit edit suggestions to Norah
+By the following Wednesday the small team will submit edit suggestions via GitHub

+Norah will process those suggestions and create a pull request with all changes

-Invite all EO and AG to review for one week
+AG will review for one week

-Finalize and publish updated content
+[@@ how will discussion be handled – e.g., if AG doesn't agree?
+Will Norah and others participate in AG?
+Or we don't bother and if there's any disagreement, it's handled in AG WG?]

+Once AG WG approves the changes, they will publish the updated document.
 The cycle will result in multiple Understanding docs being reviewed and proceeded at overlapping times.
 In summary, the cycle will be:

 review documents Friday- Friday